GoogleCloudPlatform/cloud-opensource-java/example-problems/no-such-method-error-signature-mismatch/README.md

 ## How to run

-Run `mvn exec:java` to reproduce the issue.
+Run `mvn compile exec:java` to reproduce the issue.

 ```
 no-such-method-error-signature-mismatch$ mvn compile exec:java